zama-ai/bounty-ecdsa-signature/tutorial.md

 ### Binary GCD

-There’re also another candidate that we explore but due to it originally have 3 branches, and fast operation (all native operation can be expressed bitshift and constant homomorphic operation).
+There’re also another candidate that we explore but due to it originally have 3 branches, and fast operation (all native operation can be expressed in bitshift and constant homomorphic operation).

 But finally this algorithm cannot do guaranteed bit trimming so this is slower than trimmed extended GCD.